frankstallone/loumarc-astro/astro/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 Any static assets, like images, can be placed in the `public/` directory.
+However, images have been optimized using `@astrojs/image` and are stored in the `/assets/` directory.
+Astro is in the middle of moving to a new Assets API, so this may change in the future.

 ## 🧞 Commands